-Fever: You can help control a child's temperature with acetaminophen or ibuprofen (only use ibuprofen if your child is older than 6 months of age.)
+Fever: You can help control a child's temperature with acetaminophen or ibuprofen (only use ibuprofen if the child is older than 6 mos of age).
 Follow the dosing recommended for the baby's age and weight.
-A fever sheet with recommended dosing can be found on our website.
+A fever sheet with recommended dosing can be found on our website: